 When colleges have supplemental applications (such as an addition to the Common Application), they have a serious purpose in asking certain questions.
 If you're asked how you became interested in the college or university, take the time to provide a thoughtful answer.
 Know something about the college and its mission when responding.
 One-sentence answers generally don’t make good impressions.
 Colleges request supplemental application essays or personal statements for good reasons.
 If they inform you that you neglected to include one with your application, it isn’t a good idea to respond that you already wrote an essay that you included with the Common Application (big mistake).
 Even if they admit you, that supplemental answer could have put you in the running for special programs or even scholarships.

-9. Goofing off during senior year
+9. Not taking senior year seriously

 Contrary to popular belief, colleges are very interested in your senior year schedule when you apply.
 Competitive colleges want to know you are taking the most demanding courses available to you, and they factor in your senior year schedule when deciding whether to award scholarships—they don’t just use a GPA and test score formula.